apeoplerson/Fivem-Proxy-Install.sh/README.md

 - A FiveM/RedM server

 ## Installation

+**Side Note:** Make sure you have your domain ready and pointing to the server IP if you're going to use SSL.
+If you're unsure what this means, it involves creating an A record for the specific hostname you will be using.
+For example, if your hostname is `play1.mydomain.com`, you would create an A record that points to the server IP.
+This is necessary so that CERTBOT can generate your SSL certificate.
+You need to do this before you start the install script.

-1. Download the script
+1. Download the script (git clone https://github.com/apeoplerson/Fivem-Proxy-Install.sh.git fivemproxy)
-2. Make it executable: `chmod +x fivem-proxy-install.sh`
+2. Make it executable: `chmod +x fivem-nginx-proxy-install.sh`
-3. Run it: `./fivem-proxy-install.sh`
+3. Run it: `./fivem-nginx-proxy-install.sh`

 ## Usage
 1. Follow the instructions